How to Shop Around for the Best Maternity Hospital

 Start with the basics

-Unfortunately, “in 2017 you can’t just go anywhere,” says Neel Shah, MD, assistant professor of obstetrics and gynecology at Harvard Medical School.
-Your insurance carrier dictates the doctors it will cover and therefore the hospitals that are available to you.
+Unfortunately, given medical costs and health insurance policies, “you likely can’t just go anywhere,” says Neel Shah, MD, assistant professor of obstetrics and gynecology at Harvard Medical School.
+Your insurance carrier dictates the doctors it will cover and therefore the maternity hospitals that are available to you.
 Other factors, such as where you live and your particular health situation, may narrow your choices too.
 From a practical standpoint, find out about:

 • Travel distance from your home.
 In general, the distance between your home and the hospital has no overall effect on birth outcomes—but you don’t want your hospital to be so far that you’re worrying about traffic when baby is on the way.
 Which is why, as Little says, “Birth is mostly local.
 Most people are choosing hospitals nearby.”